feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic56k/README.md

 This ROM works with the versions of the RC2014, with 64k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload C programs from within Basic.

 ACIA 6850 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
 Full input and output buffering with incoming data hardware handshaking.
-Handshake shows full before the buffer is totally filled to allow run-on from the sender.
+The handshake shows full 16 bytes before the buffer is totally filled, to allow run-on from the sender.
 Transmit and receive are interrupt driven, and are fast.

-Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
-The Transmit buffer is 63 bytes.
-Receive buffer overflows are silently discarded.
+The receive buffer is 255 bytes and the transmit buffer is 63 bytes.
+Use 115200 baud with 8n2.

-Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x2000`.
+Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.

 __NOTE__ The Intel HEX program loader has been integrated inside MS Basic as the `HLOAD` keyword.